liammyers/mech105-algorithms/Homework 11 - Root Finding/Problem 2 - Root finding/INFO.md

 # Homework 11 - Problem 2 Info
 ---
 Consider a box of mass m = 25 kg being pulled by a rope.
-The force required to move it is given by:
+The force required to move it is given by: <br />
 <img src = "assets/h1102_0.png" width = "150"> <br />
 <img src = "assets/h1102_1.png" width = "400"> <br />